ppbpp/holymarkdown/README.md

   + we’re not describing the system — we’re *inside it*
     + thats right!! ehehe

 The things at the end is a list of space separated hashtags denoting what "type of thing" this document denotes.
 It connects this with other files out there.
-It's probably more than one thing.
-The filename and title are what really define the uniqueness.
+It's probably more than one.

 + wait but what does meaning subtraction mean?
   + still figuring it out